ethanmarq/3720_StudyBudy/stand_up_logs.md

 Team Member: Michael
 Last Stand Up's Work: User Stories in backlog.md, examples for Standup Logs Current Plan: Implement Features from Story One into a command line enviroment.
+Added tests for Story One.
 Blockers: None Yet